 High Performance and Speed

 The beauty of Flutter is that it allows you to add new widgets and customize the existing ones as per your wants and needs to delight users.
 So, you can easily try a different look or feel that you think your users will love or to match your company’s brand.
-Custom designs have become a trend in mobile app development in the past few years, making Flutter a very interesting framework to use for cross-platform mobile app development.
+Custom designs have become a trend in custom mobile app development in the past few years, making Flutter a very interesting framework to use for cross-platform mobile app development.

 Perfect for an MVP